-Most Inclusive Law Firm 2019Managing Partners' Forum Awards
+Most Inclusive Law Firm 2019 Managing Partners' Forum Awards

-Ireland Client Service Law Firm of the Year 2018Chambers Europe Awards

-2019 Chambers Ireland Corporate Social Responsibility Award Excellence in Workplace Our practice encompasses all aspects of corporate and business law.
+Ireland Client Service Law Firm of the Year 2018 Chambers Europe Awards Our practice encompasses all aspects of corporate and business law.
 Arthur Cox acts for major Irish companies and leading international and global businesses present in Ireland.
 We are involved in the largest, most complex and innovative transactions in Ireland.
 At Arthur Cox, our aim is to provide each client with advice that adds value to its business.
 Our approach demands the highest levels of knowledge, technical skill and service delivery, allowing us to provide accurate, reliable, timely and cost-effective advice across a range of industry groups and sectors.